 The method of measuring the flow of the sampling and measurement system shall have a maximum permissible error of ±5 per cent of the reading under all operating conditions;

-Use a flow measurement device calibrated to report flow at both operating and standard conditions (273.15 K and 101.325 kPa).
+Use a flow measurement device calibrated to report flow at both operating and standard conditions).
 The temperature sensor shall have an accuracy of ±1.0 °C. The pressure measurements shall have precision and accuracy of ±1.0 kPa;

 The actual normalised sampling flow (NQTPN10 and NQSPN10) shall not deviate more than ±10 per cent of the average value for the given test.
 Use a device with a flow control feature (e.g. critical orifice, pressure regulator, feedback controller, or other) to ensure a stable flow;